VanderPloegR1/companion/CompanionPi-Documentation.md

 # About CompanionPi
 CompanionPi is built and maintained by a member of the community, not by Bitfocus or its employees.
 If you encounter issues using CompanionPi, you should ask questions in the #rpi channel of the Bitfocus AS Slack server or report issues/feature requests [here, on GitHub](https://github.com/bitfocus/companion/issues).

 The current version of CompanionPi is built specifically for Rasbpian Buster on the Raspberry Pi 4.
-It has not been tested, and is not in any way supported on, any previous version of the Raspberry Pi.
+It has not been tested, and is not in any way supported on, any previous version of the Raspberry Pi or on any other Raspberry Pi operating system.
+Additionally, you'll want to make sure your Raspberry Pi is the 4GB variant.

-* Headless: Raspbian Buster Lite
-* Headed: "Raspbian Buster with desktop" (not "Raspbian Buster with desktop and recommended software")
-> Headless, with no attached display and no graphical user interface, is the recommended mode of operation for Companion on current Raspberry Pi systems.
-> This is because this mode maximizes the computational resources available to Companion.
+Due to the fact that are working with the Raspberry Pi, CompanionPi is built on Raspbian Buster Lite.
+This is intended for headless operation (no display, mouse, or keyboard attached).
+This mode of operation is the recommended mode because this maximizes the resources available to Companion.

+# System Requirements
+* Raspberry Pi 4B 4GB
+* MicroSD Card, UHS Class 1 or higher
+* Adequate power supply adapter (recommend the [official Raspberry Pi power supply](https://www.raspberrypi.org/products/type-c-power-supply/))

 # Configuration Notes
 CompanionPi is built on the Raspbian OS.
 Aside from the addition of the Companion source code, only a few minor changes have been made to the system configuration to facilitate construction of the image(s):